paolagrosas/refprop-matlab-additions/README.md

 the number of outputs depends on the user requirements).
 The best way will be in the future to develop a completely new interface to the FORTRAN subroutines.
 This is a next step.

+## Author, Copyright and License

+© 2013 Jean-Baptiste Carré <jbc@0x1d.org>

+All software and files in this repository are licensed under the GNU General Public License, either version 3 of the License, or (at your option) any later version.